yconst/YCML/README.md

 #YCML [![Build Status](https://travis-ci.org/yconst/YCML.svg?branch=master)](https://travis-ci.org/yconst/YCML)

 YCML is a Machine Learning framework written in Objective-C, and also available for use in Swift.
+YCML runs on OS X and iOS, and mainly focuses on regression problems.
 The following algorithms are currently available:

 - Gradient Descent Backpropagation [1]